dreginkogan/Savonius-VAWT/README.md

 - 4x 1N5822 DO-201 AD diodes
 - 2x 50V capacitor (specific uF doesn't really matter)

+## Blade Creation ##

+Create blades by cutting soda cans into flat sheets and taping them together with aluminum tape.

 ## Assembly ##

 Most assembly can be figured out by looking at the CAD files.
 For parts that aren't attached together with screws, hot glue/superglue/high friction materials need to be used.
 I personally used a lot of hot glue, but that may not be the most effective.